Purbanchal University

-Purbanchal University (PU) is a public university located in Koshi Province, Nepal.
-It was established in 1993 as the second university in Nepal after the restoration of multi-party democracy by the Government of Nepal.
+Purbanchal University (PU; पूर्वाञ्चल विश्वविद्यालय)is a public university located in Koshi Province, Nepal.
+It was established in 1995 as the second university in Nepal after the restoration of multi-party democracy by the Government of Nepal.
 With more than 26,128 students, Purbanchal University stands as the third largest university in Nepal.

 Purbanchal University conducts its academic programs in 74 subjects through its five constituent campuses and 123 affiliated colleges.
 The university's main campus in Biratnagar covers 545 hectares.

 History

 Purbanchal University was established in 1995 AD by the then prime minister Girija Prasad Koirala after the restoration of multi-party democracy to develop Eastern Development region as educational hub focusing the region.

 Mission

-At present, the university has broadly identified Business Administration, Industry-Technology, Agriculture-Forestry, Environment Rural-Cultural Subsistence and Sustainable Development as specific areas of “Academic Excellence”.
+At present, the university has broadly identified Business Administration, Industry-Technology, Agriculture-Forestry, Environment Rural-Cultural Subsistence and Sustainable Development as specific areas of "Academic Excellence".

 Constituent campuses

 Purbanchal University School of Management (PUSOM)

 School of Management is the First Constituent College of Purbanchal University.
 It introduced the first Bachelor of Business Administration (BBA) program in Nepal.
 It is located in Tinpaini, Biratnagar.

 The School offers courses of BBA, BHM, MBA.
 It also offers course of M Phill and PHd under its premises.